Multiple Income Streams for Mom Bloggers

-While there are certainly many ways to diversify your income (coaching, freelancing, etc.), I thought it would be most appropriate for me to discuss my top three income streams with you.
+While there are certainly many ways to diversify your income (coaching, freelancing, etc.), I thought it would be most appropriate for me to discuss my top five income streams with you.

 Some people get immediately turned off when you start talking about affiliate marketing.

 Either they think it's too time-consuming or they don't really look at it as a valid business model because you're promoting someone else's products rather than your own.

 But the truth is that affiliate marketing for mom bloggers is a fantastic income stream!
 I know plenty of mamas making a full-time, hefty income promoting other people's products.
 Believe-you-me, it's as real a business model as any…with real pay.

 Here's how I use affiliate marketing as an additional income stream:

 When I really like a product or service that I am already using, I look into joining the affiliate program for that product or service and sharing it with others.
 It's typically a very natural flow for me to promote it because I can speak about the benefits from a first-hand perspective.

 In most cases, I can even show a live tutorial of how I use the product and how it benefits me.

 This further builds credibility for the product and makes the sale more likely.